lukemunsch/loreynas-ticket-counter/README.md

 I have created a kanban board for this project to help me manage and complete tasks.

-In order to keep the project moving at a correct and efficient pace, I have broken down all the tasks into sprints; this will allow me to see what it is that i need to focus on in specific sections of my project and know what i am looking for next.
+To keep the project moving at a correct and efficient pace, I have broken down all the tasks into sprints; this will allow me to see what it is that I need to focus on in specific sections of my project and know what I am looking for next.

 [Loreynas Ticket Counter Project Board](https://github.com/lukemunsch/loreynas-ticket-counter/projects/1)